0x-2a/Intellij-Colors-Sublime-Monokai/README.md

 	Diff

 Requested Languages:
+	Objective C (for Appcode)

+Not supported (no plugin support):
+	Flex/Actionscript/MXML
 	AppleScript

-	Flex/Actionscript/MXML
-	Haskell
-	Objective C (for Appcode)
-	(Open an issue if you want me to add support)
+Open an issue or pull request for support of a new language